caffemisto/Audacity-A-B-Test/Test.md

 ##Sizing

 For this evaluation, I opted not to do the Bonferroni correction.
-I made this decision based on the fact I was looking for a specific outcome in each of my evaluation metrics, therefore my metrics are inherently conservative, and should not need the extra caution of the Bonferroni correction.
+I made this decision based on the fact I was looking for a specific outcome in each of my evaluation metrics, therefore my metrics are inherently conservative, and should not need the extra caution of the Bonferroni correction (For further detail, please refer to the Summary Section).

 After putting the values in the sample size calculator (http://www.evanmiller.org/ab-testing/sample-size.html) and multiplying by the likelihood ratios for each event, I received the following necessary sample sizes in pageviews for each group: